I seriously underestimated the Everest Base Camp trek difficulty.

 Also, drink a cup of ginger and lemon tea every day, stay hydrated, and force yourself to eat even if you don’t feel like it.

-This may result in you walking faster than you should or not being able to stop as frequently as you want to, adding to your Everest Base Camp trek difficulty.
+This may result in you walking faster than you should.
+Or not being able to stop as frequently as you want to, adding to your Everest Base Camp trek difficulty.